bardia-az/ppa-code/README.md

 ### Validation with Compression
 `compress.py` is exactly the same as `val.py` but with VVC compression included.
 It can be used to reproduce the results of Fig. 9a and Fig. 9b in the paper.

+*To be able to run `compress.py`, you need to download [VVenC](https://github.com/fraunhoferhhi/vvenc/releases/tag/v1.1.0), build it, and put the executable file *vvencFFapp* into the vvc folder.

 * For Benchmark-input, we used `$QP` values of {28, 32, 34, 36, 39, 42, 44}:
 ```
 python compress.py --data data/coco.yaml --qp $QP --compression input